ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - detail OPTIONAL: A human-readable explanation specific to this occurrence of the error, as defined in {{RFC9457}}.

-- version REQUIRED: SATP protocol Version see {{satp-protocol-version}} as a string "major.minor".
+- version REQUIRED: SATP protocol Version; see {{satp-protocol-version}} as a string "major.minor".
 This should assist in diagnosing problems when different versions of the standard are used.

 - sessionId REQUIRED: A unique identifier chosen by the client to identify the current session.